-You can copy the data sources, data types, policies, and services in a project between two running server clusters on a network using the automated project deployment feature.
+You can copy the data sources, data types, policies, and services in a project between two running server clusters on a network by using the automated project deployment feature.

-You can use this feature when moving projects from test environments into real-world production scenarios.
+You can use this feature to move projects from test environments into real-world production scenarios.